miloszkotarba/travel-system/README.md

-# Travel System Project
+# Travel System Project 🚂

-This is a Java project developed as part of a university coursework assignment.
+This is a very basic Java project developed as part of a university coursework assignment.
 It simulates a basic travel management system, featuring various travel types such as bus rides, car rides, flights, and train rides.